alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 In summary: NO_PROXY behaves differently (asterisk VS leading-dot VS maybe accepts CIDR notation), usage and precedence of capitalised and non-capitalised varies, and some programs may ignore proxy environment variables entirely opting for their own custom config.

 From an ops point of view, there are alternative implementations such as a transparent proxy.
 That is a forward, intercepting proxy which operates without client-side configuration.
+This potetentially makes a juicy target for bad actors (all your HTTP traffic eggs in one basket).

 These notes are for the person who doesn't have the scope to implement a transparent proxy, and the person who is working without local admin (a prudent measure in many environments).
 Of course, get the blessing of your ops teams before messing around with network configurations, especially on other machines which they will have to support.

 From a security perspective in an operational network environment, there are good reasons for having a forward proxy.
-For example, install a Trusted Root CA on each user's machine via GPO and a proxy allows one to Man In The Middle SSL traffic for inspection, filtering and blocking by security software.
+For example, install a Trusted Root Certificate on each user's machine via GPO and a proxy allows one to Man In The Middle SSL traffic for inspection, filtering and blocking by security software.

 This helps immeasurably in preventing threats, and as is often the case with *great power*, brings along a host of regulatory and compliance requirements, *great responsibility*.